JVGC/Habit-Tracker/README.md

 Django will create a separated database only for tests and it is totally responsible for creating that and destroying it afterwards.

-You can run the database test by running:
+You can run the backend tests by running:

 ```sh
     docker exec habit-tracker-api-1 python3 manage.py test